-If I were back in the classroom, here are some things I’d purposefully change (I certainly had some shamefully narcissistic patterns).
+If I were back in the classroom, here are some things I’d purposefully change to reduce my narcissistic-teaching patterns.
 Consider it an anti-narcissism-checklist:

-- Am I lining my walls with students’ work and their interests or is the room themed to my own interests?
+- Are my walls lined with students’ work and interests or is the room themed to my own interests?

 - Am I spending time informally chatting with (and listening to) students who have very different personalities and interests from my own?

-- Am I using instructional strategies that I’m uncomfortable with, but are instructionally valuable for my kids?
+- Am I using instructional strategies that I’m uncomfortable with, but are instructionally valuable for my students?
 Or do I always fall back on the same techniques?

-- Am I choosing books to read that I don’t like but some students love?
+- Am I choosing books to read that I really don’t like but some students love?